Easy Pineapple Jerk Sauce – 20 Minute Caribbean Recipe

 Sweet, spicy pineapple jerk sauce made with jerk marinade, pineapple juice, and beer.
 Perfect for oven baked jerk chicken, wings, ribs, and grilling!

-Then check out a few other favourite on the blog:
+Then check out a few other favorite on the blog:

 Why You’ll Love This Recipe